esthesis-iot/esthesis-core/esthesis-core-docs/docs/02-startup-guide/03-MQTT-security-hardening.md

 :::

 :::warning Dataflows failing to connect
-If you have configured a dataflow that access the MQTT broker, you need to update it to point to the TLS URL of the MQTT broker.
+If you have configured a dataflow that accesses the MQTT broker, you need to update it to point to the TLS URL of the MQTT broker.
 In addition, you need to update the dataflow to use a certificate to identify itself to the MQTT broker.

 Be careful which certificate you will use.
 Dataflows accessing the MQTT broker, usually, require full-access, that means to be able to subscribe and publish to/from any topic.
-If you have used the provided Mosquitto configuration, you need to use the certificate of the "superuser" you created while hardening the security of the MQTT broker (i.e. enabling TLS and certificate-based authentication).
+If you have used the provided Mosquitto configuration, you need to use the certificate of the "superuser" you created while hardening the security of the MQTT broker.
-By default, this user is `esthesis-platform`, and this should be the CN of the certificate you should create and use.
 :::